aws-ia/terraform-aws-codebuild/README.md

 5. Change to the deploy directory.<br>
    `cd ../deploy`

-6. Open **dev.auto.tfvars** and edit the default values to match your environment.
+6. Open **dev.auto.tfvars** and edit the default values to suit your environment.